PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark.md

 ### Use Cases

-Wireshark is one, if not the most potent traffic analyser tools available.
+Wireshark is one, if not the most potent traffic analyzer tools available.
 It is often used for

 - Detecting and troubleshooting network problems, such as network load failure points and congestion.
 - Detecting security anomalies, such as rogue hosts, abnormal port usage, and suspicious traffic.